Events & Tickets

 Copland House Ensemble artists: Moran Katz, clarinet; Pala Garcia, violin; Alexis Pia Gerlach, cello; and Margret Kampmeier, piano

 The future is HERE!
-Our acclaimed CULTIVATE Emerging Composers Institute (directed by Grammy-nominated composer-clarinetist DEREK BERMEL) celebrates next-gen musical voices, with a program of six World Premieres by the 2025 CULTIVATE Fellows, commissioned by Copland House and written especially for this concert!
+Our acclaimed CULTIVATE Emerging Composers Institute (directed by Grammy-nominated composer-clarinetist DEREK BERMEL) celebrates next-gen musical voices, with a program of six World Premieres by the 2025 CULTIVATE Fellows, commissioned by Copland House and written especially for this concert by Leigha Amick, Tommy Dougherty, Rolando J. Gomez, Geli Li, Ryan Lindveitand Xavier Muzik.
+And linking to America's rich musical legacy will be the World Premiere of the new Sonata for Clarinet and Piano by The Graduate Center's own John Musto.

 The performance will be followed by our lively Offbeat/Onstage post-concert talkbacks with the artists.